learn-co-students/transforming-data-for-normality-houston-ds-082619/README.md

-# Tranforming Data for Normality
+# Transforming Data for Normality

 ## Goals: